groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

 overview:
     enable: true
     content: |
       GroupDocs.Editor for .NET API helps you to build simple and easy to use C#, ASP.NET, and other .NET applications that readily integrate with popular HTML editors (both open-source & paid) to convert, edit and manipulate documents of popular file formats.
 Our .NET Editor API lets you load document, convert it to HTML, push HTML to external HTML Editor, and once the manipulation is done, saves the HTML to its original file format.
 You can also separately fetch resources attached with any document.
-It works with all sorts of documents, such as that for Microsoft Word, Excel, OpenDocument, Text, Web, and more.
+It works with all sorts of documents, such as that for Microsoft Word, Excel, PowerPoint, PDF, XPS, OpenDocument, Text, Web, Email, e-Book and more.
     tabs:
       enable: true